sergiosgc/sergiosgc-js/src/drag-and-drop-helper/src/README.md

 Selector expressions are queryElements expressions.
 Check the relevant documentation in this repo.

 Instantiate `globalThis.sergiosgc.DragAndDropHelper` with these arguments:
- - rootNode: The rootNode from where to evaluate the following two arguments;
+ - rootNode: The context node from where to evaluate the following two arguments;
  - draggableSelector: A queryElements expression that results in the elements that can be dragged;
  - droppableSelector: A queryElements expression that results in the elements that _may_ be drop targets (further refined by validDropTargetCallback)
  - transferDataCallback: A function that returns the transfer data as any type that can be JSON encoded.
 It will be called when drag starts and receives two arguments: